wp-plugins/easy-image-collage/readme.txt

 * The very first version of the Easy Image Collage plugin

 == Upgrade notice ==

+= 1.2 =
+Update to ensure everything works like it should for Firefox users

 = 1.1 =
 Make sure to update if you're using a RTL language